 AGMs are one of the few occasions that shareholders get to discuss matters with the board and directly engage with management.
 With its AGM looming, a multinational mining company quickly saw that a rethink of the traditional format was necessary in the face of the pandemic.
-It approached Orange Business Services for advice.
+It approached Orange Business for advice.

 The mining company, a long-standing Orange customer with a lean IT team, could see that a virtual AGM was the best option.
 Instead of redirecting critical internal IT resources, they turned to Orange to deliver a fully-managed experience.

 Virtual AGM as managed event

 Before the pandemic, the company ran its AGM at a physical venue in Hong Kong for 150 shareholders.
 With the crisis unfolding, this was going to be impossible.
 To find a solution, the Orange team had a conference call with the company’s leadership team, and they agreed to run the virtual AGM as a one-off managed event.